Pregnenolone side effects and benefits by Ray Sahelian, M.D.- Honest Pregnenolone Information

 A. Pregnenolone is a powerful over the counter hormone.
 There is no specific age cutoff for its use, but the body's production does decrease with age.
 There have not been studies to evaluate whether this hormone is appropriate for hormone replacement therapy.
 Most of the dosages available in stores are too high for regular daily consumption and can lead to side effects.
 It’s best this hormone be used under medical guidance, and only in low dosages.
 I consider any dosage over 5 mg to be high for long term use.

 Q. I am a doctor writing from Germany.
 Do you hold the use of Pregnenolone in the treatment of the concentration-weakness of children?
-It seems to work namely, but isn't it contraindicated?
-Or is it effective as normal basis-component of the hormone-synthesis without creating negative feedback problems?

 A. Pregnenolone is a powerful hormone and I would not recommend its use in children unless they have adrenal insufficiency.